BAMeScience/equitrain/README.md

 * The `-e` flag makes sure to install the package in editable mode.
 * The `[dev]` optional dependencies install a set of packages used for formatting, typing, and testing.
 * The `[docu]` optional dependencies install the packages for launching the documentation page.
+* For specific model support, you can install additional dependencies:
+  * `[orb]` - Install ORB models and dependencies for universal interatomic potentials

 **Using `conda`**